Phillip-Duncan/Barracuda-Compiler/ARCHITECTURE.md

 pest library to tokenize the input source code.
 The definitions for this tokenization can be found in the `barracuda.pest` file at the root of this crate.

+### compiler/semantic_analyser
+This module defines the implementations for the `SemanticAnalyser` trait defined in `mod.rs`.
+Presently only one implementation exists which is `barracuda_pest_semantic_analyser.rs`.
+The semantic analyser adds types to the Abstract Syntax Tree created in the parser.

 ### compiler/backend
 This module defines the translation from an abstract syntax tree to executable `ProgramCode` through the trait `BackEndGenerator`.
 One implementation is written for this trait called `barracuda_bytecode_generator.rs`.